Djm2023/-Learn-React-/chapter-05 Let's Us Learn Hook/theory.md

 👉 React Hooks are simple Js functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.

 React provides a bunch of standard in-built hooks:

 1. useState: To manages States.Returns a statefull value and an updater function to update it.

 2. useEffect: To manage side-effects like API calls,subscriptions, timers, mutations, and more.

 3. useContext: To return the current value for a context.

 4. useReducer: A useState alternative to help with complex state management.

 5. useCallback: It returns a memorized version of a callback to help a child component not re-render unnecessarily.

 6. useMeno: It returns a memoized value that helps in performace optimizations.

 7. useRef: It return a ref object with a .current property.
 The ref object is mutable.
 It is mainly used to access a child component imperatively.

+Question 4.

+🎯 Why do we need a useState Hook ?

+👉 The React useState Hook allows you to have state variables in functional componemts.
+You pass the initial state to this function, and it returns a varible with the current state value and another function to update this value.